 Anne Logan writes book reviews on her blog ivereadthis.com for various publications, and she’s the books columnist for CBC Calgary’s Homestretch.
 She worked in the Canadian publishing industry for 7 years, and loved every minute of it.
 She’s the Past President of the Writers’ Guild of Alberta Board of Directors and she is the host of various literary events around the city.

 In this moving and enormously entertaining debut novel, long-time romantic partners Kathryn and Chris experiment with an open relationship and reconsider everything they thought they knew about love.
 After nine years together, Kathryn and Chris have the sort of relationship most would envy.
-They speak in the shorthand they have invented, complete one another’s sentences, and help each other through every daily and existential dilemma.
 But, as content as they are together, an enduring loneliness continues to haunt the dark corners of their relationship.

 Warren Botts is a disillusioned Ph.D., taking a break from his lab to teach middle-school science.
 Gentle, soft-spoken, and lonely, he innocently befriends Amanda, one of his students.
 But one morning, Amanda is found dead in his backyard, and Warren, shocked, flees the scene.